 Grassholm Island RSPB Nature Reserve

-The uninhabited rocky island of Grassholm lies 15 kilometres west of the Marloes peninsula in south Pembrokeshire.
-It is remote and exposed, surrounded by difficult and turbulent seas.
+The uninhabited rocky island of Grassholm lies 15 kilometres off the Southern Pembrokeshire Coast.
+The island is remote and exposed and surrounded by difficult and turbulent seas.
+This is an excellent area for feeding Porpoise, Common Dolphins and Rissos Dolphins.

-Grassholm Island was the first RSPB reserve established in Wales in 1948 and public landing is not permitted.
+Grassholm Island was the first RSPB island established in Wales in 1948 and no public landing is permitted.

 Lat/Lng: 51.731287, -5.479151 Grid Ref: SM598093